heptarch/heptarch.github.io/about.md

 		   bio: 'Cyborg, hacker, and interdimensional wizard.',
 		   },
            {
-		   bio: 'For a cluttered, maximalist experience, feel free to check out my<a href="https://hapax.github.io/">old site</a>.', },
+		   bio: 'For a cluttered, maximalist experience, feel free to check out my <a href="https://hapax.github.io/">old site</a>.', },
            {
 		   bio: 'Below is a randomized playlist of some of my favourite equations.
 Enjoy the nerdiness!', },
            {
-		   bio: 'A \'heptarch\' was one of seven Anglo-Saxon kings during the early middle ages.
-Also a cool name!', },
+		   bio: 'A <i>heptarch</i> was one of seven Anglo-Saxon kings during the early middle ages.
+And a cool name!', },
            {
            bio: 'Making wonder cool again, one stupid question at a time.',